ThePrimeagen/fem-htmx/lessons/02-htmx-basics/B-htmx-swap.md

 <br/>
 <br/>

-* lets make that change to return a `400` when there is a duplicate email and add error displays / maintaining values from server for the form
+* lets first make the response be an error on duplicate email and display errors in form, `400` status code for bad request

 <br/>
 <br/>